slochewie/docker-compose-files/unifi-controller/README.md

 docker-compose up -d
 ```

-Go to https://ip-of-your-pi:8443 to begin setup of the controller.
+First launch of UniFi Controller will take some time for it to initialize, but eventually go to https://ip-of-your-pi:8443 to begin setup of the controller.